Help us improve your experience.

 Shortcut Termination

 By default, the shortcut lasts indefinitely.
 Shortcut partners terminate the shortcut if traffic falls below a specified rate for a specified time.
-By default, the shortcut is terminated if traffic falls below 5 packets per second for 300 seconds; the idle time and idle threshold values are configurable for partners.
-The shortcut can be manually deleted on either shortcut partner with the clear security ike security-association or clear security ipsec security-association commands to clear the corresponding IKE or IPsec SA.
+By default, the shortcut gets terminated if traffic falls below 5 packets per second for 300 seconds; the idle time and idle threshold values are configurable for partners.
+You can manually delete the shortcut on either shortcut partner with the clear security ike security-association or clear security ipsec security-association commands to clear the corresponding IKE or IPsec SA.
 Either of the shortcut partners can terminate the shortcut at any time by sending an IKEv2 delete payload to the other shortcut partner.

 When the shortcut is terminated, the corresponding IKE SA and all child IPsec SAs are deleted.
 After the shortcut is terminated, the corresponding route is deleted on both shortcut partners and traffic between the two peers again flows through the suggester.
 Shortcut termination information is sent from a partner to the suggester.